Code-Institute-Submissions/laurabolwell-little-riders-academy/README.md

 - **Contact Form**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - Accessible to anyone.
+Name, email and message fields are required, the booking number field can be filled in if the query relates to a particular booking or left blank if not.
+If the user is logged in, the contact form's name and email fields will be prepopulated with the user's information.

 ![screenshot](documentation/features/contact_form.png)